SaraGinsburg/MeetingsAvailability/README.md

 # coordinateCalendars

-This app is written in JavaScript. to run this app, type at prompt:
+This app is written in JavaScript.

+to run this app, type at prompt node coordinateCalendars followed by users' names enclosed in quotes and separated by a blank

+for example:
 node coordinateCalendars 'Emily' 'John' 'Nick'